brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 The following applies to manipulating the bounding boxes within the freeware QGIS.
 Any Computer Vision model is not going to be perfect, and by importing into QGIS you can correct the False Negatives and False Positives.

 For importing the .geojson into qgis, we need to create the default style, within QGIS go to Project>Properties and click on Default Styles.
-Under default symbols, change fill to outline red or you favoriate color
+Under default symbols, change fill to outline red or you favorite color

 Click on style manager, click on line, click on simple red line, change color or width or whatever.